ClaudiaShu/DeformTime/readme.md

 </body>
 </html>

-## Acknowledgement
+## Acknowledgements

-- Our code for attention deformation is inspired by: [DAT](https://github.com/LeapLabTHU/DAT).
+- Our implementation of attention deformation was inspired by [DAT](https://github.com/LeapLabTHU/DAT).
 - We also acknowledge [Informer](https://github.com/zhouhaoyi/Informer2020) and [Autoformer](https://github.com/thuml/Autoformer) for their valuable code and data for time series forecasting.